 Nope!

-As it turns out, a full summer of living in and exploring Boston in-depth with the intention of blogging about it resulted in having more favorite things to do in Boston than can be squeezed into a 2 day Boston itinerary–but lots of research and writing later, I’ve managed to whittle down the best of Boston into a 48 hour Boston itinerary.
+As it turns out, a full summer of living in and exploring Boston in-depth with the intention of blogging about it resulted in having more favorite things to do in Boston than can be squeezed into a 2 day Boston itinerary–but lots of research and writing later, I managed to whittle down the best of Boston into a 48 hour Boston itinerary.

 Delicious food, literary interests, American history, pretty neighborhoods, penguins, and more can all be covered with just 2 days in Boston–but fair warning, your feet might be a bit sore at the end!

-Day 1 in Boston Itinerary
+The Ultimate 2 Day Boston Itinerary

 Start your morning in the Boston Public Garden.